 In a line of credit, you basically get a revolving account.
 You can use the account indefinitely if you adhere to the creditor’s conditions at all times.
 As long as your account has funds, you can draw, repay, and redraw.

 Does a Line of Credit Affect My Credit Score?

 Basically, before applying for a line of credit, you need to check your credit rating.
-Also, be sure that you have minimal recent credit as possible.
+Also, be sure you have minimal recent credit as possible.

 As long as you meet the minimum payments and follow the creditor’s terms, your credit score is likely to stay safe.

 What Is a Good Rate for a Line of Credit?

 Before you apply, bear in mind that line of credit usually come with variable interest rates, but they’re generally tied to a benchmark rate.
 How you withdraw money from your account will determine the interest you’ll pay.